 Most businesses were caught off-guard with this impact, largely because their demand planning processes are based almost exclusively on historical data.
 Simple demand forecasting models likely utilize a rolling average of recent demand, adjusted for seasonality.
 Complex forecasting models utilize complex autoregression algorithms to predict future demand.
 Regardless of the complexity of the model, if you are using only internal data to forecast future demand, you would have had no way to predict the impact of the COVID-19 pandemic.

-Result: Inventory Levels Skyrocket
+Inventory Levels Jump

 As noted above, most businesses were simply caught off guard with the pandemic, as their forecasting models are autoregressive, meaning that they use historical data to predict future demand.
 As an example, I looked at Dillards, a brick and mortar retailer that is focused largely on selling business attire.
 Because it conducts business at a physical store, and due to its reliance on business attire, this business is highly impacted by the pandemic.